conceptadev/rockets/packages/nestjs-report/README.md

 This tutorial will guide you through the steps to implement and use the `nestjs-report` module in your NestJS project.
-We will use the `dashboard-report` module as an example.
+We will use the `user-report` module as an example.

 ### Step 1: Install Dependencies